rhayman/ephysiopy/docs/api/ephysiopy/common/rhythmicity/index.rst

       to self.min_runlength in samples and sees if any of those segments meet the speed criteria and splits them out into separate runs if true.

+      .. rubric:: Notes

-      NB For now this means the same spikes might get included in the autocorrelation procedure later as the
-      moving window will use overlapping periods - can be modified later.
+      For now this means the same spikes might get included in the autocorrelation procedure later as the moving window will use overlapping periods - can be modified later.

-      :param runs: Generated from getRunsOfMinLength
+      :param runs: Generated from getRunsOfMinLength, shape (3, nRuns)
-      :type runs: 3 x nRuns np.array
+      :type runs: np.array
-      :param minspeed: Min running speed in cm/s for an epoch (minimum epoch length defined previously
-                       in getRunsOfMinLength as minlength, usually 0.4s)
+      :param minspeed: Min running speed in cm/s for an epoch (minimum epoch length defined previously in getRunsOfMinLength as minlength, usually 0.4s)
       :type minspeed: float

-      :returns: A modified version of the "runs" input variable
+      :returns: A modified version of the "runs" input variable, shape (3, nRuns)
-      :rtype: 3 x nRuns np.array
+      :rtype: np.array